Dr. Cody Barteet, Associate Professor (Art History), Undergraduate Chair

 B.A., Art History, College of Charleston, SC, 1996

-My research focuses on Early Modern Art and Architecture in Latin America and Europe, with emphases on the relationships between the architecture and the urban form, maps and urban environments, and heraldic imagery and legislative materials.
-I am particularly interested in how these various interrelationships relate to the formation of identities, whether state, individual, gendered, or indigenous.
-I consider these formations by analyzing the artistic negotiations that occurred in response to the foreign colonial encounters and domestic uncertainties that coincided with the rise of the Spanish imperial state during which times Renaissance and Baroque art and architecture continuously evolved.
-My teaching reflects my research interest as my courses analyze the visual cultures of pre-Columbian Americas and Viceregal Hispanic America along side those Early Modern Europe.
+Cody Barteet’s research focuses on Early Modern Art and Architecture in Latin America and Europe, with an emphasis on the relationships between the architecture and the urban form, maps and urban environments, and heraldic imagery and legislative materials.
+He is particularly interested in how these various contexts relate to the formation of identities, whether state, individual, gendered, or indigenous.
+He considers these formations by analysing the artistic negotiations that occurred in response to the foreign colonial encounters and domestic uncertainties that coincided with the rise of the Spanish imperial state during which times Renaissance and Baroque art and architecture continuously evolved.
+His teaching reflects his research interest as his courses analyse the visual cultures of pre-Columbian Americas and Viceregal Hispanic America alongside those Early Modern Europe.

 Currently I have several projects in progress including an examination of the engagement between Indigenous and Spanish cultures.
 Among them is my book project that examines the imagery of the Casa de Montejo (Mérida, Yucatán) and its reception in colonial Yucatán.
 My next book project, explores the formation of the urban spaces of colonial Mérida as it evolved from the abandoned Maya ceremonial center of Tihó.
 Specifically, I am concerned with developing an appreciation of the sixteenth-century spaces of Mérida-Tihó and how individuals (whether Spanish, Maya or African) operated within the city’s hybrid form.